Image Matching Operations

 Matching Areas

-Matching areas are mainly used to balance mobile performance.
-In most cases, the items to be matched are in a fixed area of the screen.
-You can reduce the image size by specifying its location area, thereby reducing the amount of calculation during matching.
+Matching areas are primarily used to balance performance on mobile devices.
+In most cases, the target element resides in a fixed region of the screen.
+By specifying this region, you can reduce the image size and thus decrease computational load during matching.

 Matching Area Description